pioneerspacesim/pioneer/data/music/README.music.txt

 occurs a song is chosen at random from the appropriate subdir.
 The subdirs are as follows:

- - space: ambient music, played while flying in space.
+ - space: ambient music, played while flying in space around the populated regions of the galaxy.
 When music for a specific event finishes the player will start a song from this category.
 This is also the fallback category if any category subdir has no songs in it.

+ - unexplored: ambient music, played while flying in space far away from the populated regions of the galaxy.
+This is also the fallback category if current music ends while player is in hyperspace.

+ - menu: main menu theme.

+ - discovery: plays if the player jumps to a rare unexplored stellar object.

+ - map-core, map-unexplored: plays if the ambient music ends while the player is in sector or system map. map-core if player is in the populated regions of the galaxy, map-unexplored if far away from civilization.

  - near-planet, near-spacestation: ambient music specific to planets and orbital stations.
 The player will play something from one of these